DS4PS/data-driven-management-textbook/_posts/2019-01-18-ch02-information-blindness.md

   “Validating the initial steps in the theory of change is a critical step before moving on to measuring impact.
 Consider a program to deliver child development, health, and nutrition information to expectant mothers in order to improve prenatal care and early childhood outcomes.
 Starting an impact evaluation before knowing if expectant mothers will actually attend the training and adopt the practices makes little sense.
 First establish that there is a basic take-up of the program and that some immediate behaviors are being adopted.
 Before starting an impact evaluation of a program providing savings accounts, determine whether people will actually open a savings account when offered, and that they subsequently put money into the account.
 If not, the savings account design should be reconsidered.”

 ## Chapter Summaries

+**Digital Humanitarians by Patrick Meier (Pages 25-31)** This section of reading basically looks at the impact of social media as big data and its applicable uses to disaster relief.
+They talk about the immense amount of social media postings and content and how to parse through it.
+Not all of the posts are going to be relevant or timely.
+However, they do discus an opportunity with using this type of massive data availability in response to humanitarian efforts.
+It all about identifying what you are looking for.

+**Smarter Faster Better by Charles Duhig ( Chapter 8)** This chapter gives a variety of practical real-life examples of how people absorb data.
+From examples in the school system, which were discussed in the topic overview, to examples about people being able to choose retirement accounts.
+He uses all of these examples to show that people need to be able to absorb and digest data in an effective way in order to process it and make a decision.
+He calls the human ability to make these choices and breakdown data as scaffolding and winnowing.
+When people are able to process data effectively it has huge implications for the impact that it is able to have on business operations and even the lives of students.

+**Ten Reasons Not to Measure Impact – and What to Do Instead by Mary Kay Gugerty and Dean Karlan** This article focuses on organizations innate want to measure their impact and sometimes being blinded by what they are collecting.
+Governments and funders are increasingly calling on these organizations to demonstrate what it is they are doing and how those dollars are being used.
+They layout some of the missteps that current organizations fall into and what to do alternatively.
+For example, they discuss clarifying a theory of change, deciding on what programs to actually evaluate over others and how to effectively integrate data collection into current workstreams.

 ## Key Take-Aways (for Yellowdig)